Mount Pisgah Christian School: Fine arts

 Mount Pisgah Christian School offers fine arts for the elementary, middle, and high school.
-Specifically, the high school offers art, chorus, yearbook, media production, and web design.
+Specifically, the high school offers art, chorus, digital imaging, chapel band, yearbook, media production, and web design.

 Athletics

 Mount Pisgah Christian Patriots participates in athletics at all levels, but for the high school, they compete in the Georgia High School Association, also known as the GHSA.
 Mount Pisgah Christian has been in the GHSA for over ten years.
-Mount Pisgah's football is their most historically dominant team.
+Mount Pisgah's wrestling team is their most historically dominant, as they won state dual titles in 2021 and 2023, along with winning the traditional state title in 2021.
+The wrestling team has also had several individual state champions.
 Mount Pisgah offers high school baseball, boys' and girls' basketball, cheerleading, cross country, football, wrestling, golf, softball, boys' and girls' soccer, boys' and girls' tennis, track and field, volleyball and lacrosse.

 The school also has a middle school equestrian team and an upper school varsity equestrian team.
 These teams are both part of the national Interscholastic Equestrian Association (IEA).

 This is where current Arlington Renegades player Kyle Sloter attended high school.